-On the 31rst of March, we are releasing Ucommerce 9 which includes a bunch of new and exciting changes.
+On the 31rst of March On the 15th of April, we are releasing Ucommerce 9 which includes a bunch of new and exciting changes.
 Under Q1 below for both projects, you can read about what is included in the first release.
 We promise you that it is going to be awesome!

 Because we have a new release coming soon, we are encouraging you to sign up for our webinar on the 25th of March!
 Søren Spelling Lund will take you through Ucommerce 9 – what is included and which implications and possibilities there might be for you.
 Click here to read more about the webinar and to sign up.